MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Set-SmbClientConfiguration.md

 ### -ForceSMBEncryptionOverQuic

-Specifies that the SMB client uses SMB encryption inside of the SMB over QUIC TLS 1.3 encrypted tunnel even if the SMB server does not require it.
+Specifies that the SMB client uses SMB encryption inside of the SMB over QUIC TLS 1.3 encrypted tunnel even if the SMB server doesn't require it.

 ```yaml
 Type: Boolean